-The fastest way to make them stick is to group them by purpose.
-Some rewrite one trig function in terms of another, some connect sinθ\sin \theta and cosθ\cos \theta, and some change the angle from θ\theta to 2θ2\theta or θ/2\theta/2.
+Trigonometric identities are equations involving sin\sin, cos\cos, tan\tan, and related functions that hold for every angle where both sides are defined.
+They are the rewriting tools behind simplifying expressions, solving trig equations, and setting up integrals.
+The fastest way to make them stick is to group them by purpose: some rewrite one function in terms of another, some link sinθ\sin \theta and cosθ\cos \theta, and some change the angle from θ\theta to 2θ2\theta or θ/2\theta/2.

 sin2θ+cos2θ=1\sin^2 \theta + \cos^2 \theta = 1